this post was updated in February 2016.

-Six years ago, I began researching a way to make it back to Spain.
-I was a senior at the University of Iowa, finishing a degree in journalism and “how the hell do I get abroad.”
+Nine years ago, I began researching a way to make it back to Spain.
+I was a senior at the University of Iowa, finishing a degree in journalism and minoring in the inter-disciplinary “how the hell do I get abroad.”

-Fast-forwarding to the present day, I’m sitting in the sunlight basking into my apartment on the fifth floor with a café con leche.
+Fast-forwarding to the present day, I’m sitting in the sunlight basking into my new home with a café con leche.
 My one goal post-college was to move abroad, and thankfully the North American Language and Culture Assistants gave me a visa, a job and the ability to make Spain my hogar dulce hogar.
 And since it began nearly a decade ago, loads more teaching programs in Spain have begun.

 Remember Mike?
 He wrote about his intention to start a new life in Spain through the same program, and has gladly shared his experience of tackling the application process.